 Lateral entry may be considered, based on prior experience as a full-time police officer.

-Officers work five eight-hour or four 10-hour work days during a normal work week, depending on shift assignment:
+Officers work either five, eight-hour or four, ten-hour work days during a normal work week, depending on shift assignment.

-The department pays time and one-half for assigned overtime (more than 40 hours).
+The department pays time and one-half for assigned overtime.
 All personnel are subject to overtime assignments as necessary.
 Additional pay is provided for evening and midnight shift assignments.